David-Zvekic/TokensVisible/README.md

 9. Combat Tracker Initial Visibility - configure the initial visibility of new combatants based on hostile/neutral/friendly disposition.

 10. Token Movement Animation Speed - Allows GM to set the speed of token movement animation.
-Increasing this makes the canvas feel snappier.
-Decreasing this makes token movement feel more dramatic.
+Increasing Token Movement Animation Speed makes the canvas feel snappier.
+Decreasing it makes token movement feel more delilberate and dramatic.

+11. Token MultiVision - A setting to control how a player may have vision from multiple tokens simultaneously.